Tweety-FER/in2ngPlayground/README.md

 ### Git setup

 If you are on the AngularJS track in IN2, clone this repository.
-You can do this by installing git.
+You can do this after [installing git](https://git-scm.com/download).
 Then, create a github account if you already do not have one, and notify us of its creation by emailing your username to [us](luka.skukan@in2.hr).

 Set up the basics of your git account - your username, password and proxy settings.